-STATEMENT OF BILL KEANE, MEMBER, NATIONAL BOARD OF TRUSTEES, ALZHEIMER'S DISEASE AND RELATED DIS-ORDERS ASSOCIATION, PHILADELPHIA, PA care agenda.
+STATEMENT OF BILL KEANE, MEMBER, NATIONAL BOARD OF TRUSTEES, ALZHEIMER'S DISEASE AND RELATED DIS-ORDERS ASSOCIATION, PHILADELPHIA, PA

 Mr. KEANE.
-Chairman Rockefeller and members of the committee, I would certainly like to applaud you for having this hearing today and for keeping the issue of long-term care on the health of long-term care.
+Chairman Rockefeller and members of the committee, I would certainly like to applaud you for having this hearing today and for keeping the issue of long-term care on the health care agenda.